After taking a tumble, you immediately feel pain shooting from your ankle and realize it can’t bear your weight as well.

-- 3. Continue wrapping around the foot and ankle in a figure eight pattern.
+- Continue wrapping around the foot and ankle in a figure-eight pattern.

 Tips for Wrapping an Ankle Sprain

-Before you go about wrapping a sprained ankle, make sure you have the necessary supplies.
+Before you start wrapping a sprained ankle, make sure you have the necessary supplies.
 You may want to ask someone to help you gather the supplies if you’re having trouble walking.

 - Soap and water (to clean your ankle before wrapping).